Dre Campbell Farm

 5. Cedar Oil

 Cedar oil is a natural repellent for tick nymphs [3].
-You can use it both indoors and outdoors to repel them.
+It can be used both indoors and outdoors.

 Mix 20 drops of cedar oil in a cup of water.
-Spray it in areas where ticks are likely to be, such as your backyard, around dog and cat bedding or resting areas, and on carpets.
+Spray it on carpets and areas where ticks are likely to be, such as your backyard, around dog and cat bedding or resting areas, and rugs.

-You can also use it to lightly mist your clothes, curtains, and other fabrics.
+You can also use it to mist your clothes, curtains, and other fabrics.

 6. Oregano Oil

-This oil also works great at killing and deterring ticks.
-In high doses, it can kill ticks that come into contact with it.
+This oil also works great for killing and deterring ticks.
+It can kill ticks that come into contact with it in high doses.

 You can also use oregano oil to make a DIY tick repellent for your skin.
 Just add 10 drops of oregano oil to two tablespoons of carrier oil.
-Shake well and apply to your skin to help keep away ticks.
+Shake well and apply to your skin to help keep ticks away.

 7. Practice Good Pet Hygiene

-Cats, dogs, and other pets can bring ticks into your home, so it’s important to regularly treat them with tick prevention products.
-You can use natural options like essential oil sprays or periodically check and remove any ticks from their body.
+Cats, dogs, and other pets can bring ticks into your home, so it’s important to treat them regularly with tick prevention products.
+You can use natural options like essential oil sprays or periodically check and remove ticks from their bodies.

 To make an essential oil spray for ticks on dogs, add 10 drops of oil of choice to one cup of apple cider vinegar.
 Shake well and use it to mist your dog’s fur.